A11yhacks/TreasureHunt/documentation/readme.md

 Setting up a Pi:

 These steps assume that you have a working Raspbian install & you are reasonably familiar with how it operates.
-Steps 1 and 2 should be completed before you carry out the steps in the "planning a root" section.
-Steps 4 & 5 should only be performed when you are happy with your root & you have modified hunt.py to work with your setup.
+Steps 1, 2 and 3 should be completed before you carry out the steps in the "planning a root" section.
+Steps 5 & 6 should only be performed when you are happy with your root & you have modified hunt.py to work with your setup.

 1. Copy the 3 .py files to a sensible location.
 2. For debugging during the planning a root section we highly recommend you connect the Pi to a wireless network.
+3. Install dependencies (need to figure out what dependencies we installed)
-3. Copy all of the sounds into the directory in step 1.
+4. Copy all of the sounds into the directory in step 1.
 We now need to make hunt.py run when the Pi boots.
 To do this:
-4. Run
+5. Run
 raspi-config
 choose option 3 then b4.
-5. Edit
+6. Edit
 /home/pi/.config/lxsession/LXDE-pi/autostart
 where pi is the name of your user account.
 You will need to sudo to modify this file. add the following line: